-Vegan Orange Cake
+Vegan Orange Drizzle Loaf Cake With Icing

-This vegan orange loaf is the perfect lazy-day bake.
+This vegan orange drizzle loaf cake is the perfect lazy-day bake.
 It’s super moist, topped with a thin layer of icing and sprinkled with orange zest.
 A super easy but delicious dairy-free dessert that everyone will love.

 One of my most popular desserts of all time on this blog is my lemon drizzle cake.